base-org/pessimism/docs/etl.md

 #### Attributes
 * Able to read heterogenous transit data from an arbitrary number of component ingresses
-* A synchronization policy that defines how different transit data from multiple ingress streams will be aggregated into a collectivly bound single piece of data
+* A synchronization policy that defines how different transit data from multiple ingress streams will be aggregated into a collectively bound single piece of data
 * EgressHandler to handle downstream transit data routing to other components or destinations

 #### Single Value Subscription